urnathan/libcody/README.md

 ### C++ Module Requests

-A set of requests are specific to C++ modules
+A set of requests are specific to C++ modules:

 #### Repository

 All relative CMI file names are relative to a repository.
-(There are usually no abosolute CMI files).
-The respository may be determined
+(There are usually no absolute CMI files).
+The repository may be determined
 with:

 `MODULE-REPO`